 - Number of doses required: 2 doses of the same vaccine

-- Time between dose: Minimum of 28 days
+- Time between doses: Minimum of 28 days

 - Time to reach full protection: 14 days after second dose

 - Effectiveness: Highly effective in preventing severe illness, hospitalization and death

 - Storage: Freezer (-13 to 5 degrees Fahrenheit)

 How the Moderna Vaccine Works

 Both the Moderna and Pfizer (Comirnaty) vaccines are based on messenger RNA (mRNA) technology. mRNA vaccines contain a code that provides the cells "instructions" to create antibodies to protect against COVID-19.
 Learn more about how mRNA vaccines work.

 This type of vaccine does not contain any part of the virus, so it cannot cause COVID-19.

 Who Can and Cannot Get the Moderna Vaccine

 The vast majority of people are able to get the Moderna vaccine or any of the other approved vaccines.
 However, some people cannot receive the vaccine or should talk to a doctor first.